UnityMark/Netcode-Facepunch-UnityLobby/README.md

 ## Discription for classes

-GameNetworkManager is manager for Netcode Facepunch.
+GameNetworkManager.cs -> is manager for Netcode Facepunch.
 Functions:
 - Creating a lobby
 - Connection to the lobby upon steam request
 - Connect to the lobby by ID